MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D4**

-* Read about [performance analysis and big O][big-o].
-* * Start mapping out your job search with a list of 200 companies.
-  * Copy [this template][roadmap-template].
-  * Rank companies 1 to 3.
-  * 3 means "Not dying to work there" or "Don't know enough about them".
-Choose a hundred of these.
-  * 2 means "Looks like a cool place".
-Pick seventy-five.
-  * 1 means "Want to work there".
-Pick twenty-five.
+* Have 2 friends to test your JS game.
+Fix any bugs.
 * Attend the Resumes workshop.
-* Finalize and submit your résumé, cover letter, and job search roadmap for review.
+* Finalize and submit your résumé, cover letter, and job search roadmap for review by Friday 9am.

 [big-o]: ./interview-prep/big_o.md
 [github]: ./self-presentation/github.md